 - What are their expected associated damages and how much do you estimate resolution will cost?

 - Does your recovery budget correspond to the breadth and likelihood of each set of potential damages?

 Every category of extreme weather or natural disaster increased year over year, leading to a possible $2.5 million in damages on average. – CEO Brief: Global Risk Impact Report

 5. Take advantage of technology: Get the right resources.

 - Is your existing critical event management (CEM) platform easy to use and reliable, enabling you to rapidly reach everyone?

 - Are you aware of the advances in AI and risk intelligence and their measurable advantages in quickly detecting threats and improving efficient responses?

 - Do you have the ability to see a big-picture overview of your threat landscape before, during and after a critical event?

-Organizations with advanced CEM capabilities were 72 percent more likely to say their CEM program reduces the impact of a critical event to business operations. – Failing To Plan Is Planning To Fail, Forrester Consulting, October 2021
+Organizations with advanced CEM capabilities were 72 percent more likely to say their CEM program reduces the impact of a critical event to business operations. –Failing To Plan Is Planning To Fail, Forrester Consulting

-Learn more about strengthening organizational resilience and ensuring business continuity in this ebook.
+Learn more about strengthening organizational resilience and improving business continuity in our ebook.